HOW TO CLEAN YOUR UTV WHEELS

 Mild soap and water solution

 Once you give your wheel a good scrub, quickly rinse and repeat as necessary, then move on to the next wheel.
 Don't forget to scrub your utv tires while cleaning your wheels.
-This gives you a chance to check the tread and shoulder for separation, cracks or potential issues that could kill your next ride.
+Cleaning gives you a chance to check the tread and shoulder for separation, cracks, or potential issues that could kill your next ride.
 When in doubt, get new tires, never assume the best - always anticipate the worst.

 Second step

-You can always drip dry after a wash (it happens), but getting that layer of grime off your wheels will ensure they last a lifetime.
+You can always dry them after a wash (it happens), but getting that layer of grime off your wheels will ensure they last a lifetime.
 By keeping up with cleaning not only your wheels but your entire vehicle, you prolong the life of every component and moving piece.
 You spent all of that hard-earned cash on a nice new UTV or ATV; take care of it!